Avoid Writing Anything to Your Hard Drive

 You can use free backup software AOMEI Backupper Standard to backup your entire hard drive or some important folders, and then keep creating incremental backups or differential backups as frequently as you like.

-Obviously, it is much easier to restore deleted files from an image backup than recover files from data recovery tools.
+You have 4 ways to restore deleted files from hard drive, but obviously, it is much easier to restore deleted files from an image backup.
 With AOMEI Backupper schedule backup, you can set it and forget it.
 When you lose some data or have system issues, you can restore the backup and everything back to normal.